Architecture

 By Keith York

-Widely recognized for his contributions to Arts & Architecture’s Case Study House Program in the years following World War II, building designer Craig Ellwood (1922-1992) established Craig Ellwood Design in 1951, and hired his first employee, a draftsman, Ernest "Ernie" Eugene Jacks Jr. in 1953.
+Widely recognized for his contributions to Arts & Architecture’s Case Study House Program in the years following World War II, building designer Craig Ellwood (1922-1992) established Craig Ellwood Design in 1951.

-In early 1961, Ernie joined the Holloway-Reeves office in Raleigh, North Carolina only to return to Fayetteville by year’s end with a professorship in the Architecture Department at the University of Arkansas.
-In early 1962, Ernie began as a professor and opened his own architectural practice.
+In early 1961, Ernie joined the office of Holloway-Reeves in Raleigh, North Carolina only to return to Fayetteville by year’s end to teach in the Architecture Department at the University of Arkansas.
+In early 1962, Ernie began serving the University as professor as well as opening his own architectural practice.
 In 1995, he retired from the University.

 Have an idea or tip?